KittyGiraudel/sass-guidelines/index.md

 Lists should respect the following guidelines:

+> > unless it is empty
+> Or nested, presumably?
+>
+> > never add a trailing comma
+> I like trailing commas for multi-line lists, because it makes it easier to add a new line without having to modify any previous ones.
+It makes diffs nicer, too.

 * unless it is too long to fit on a 80-characters line, always display it on a single line;
 * unless it is used as is for CSS purposes, always use comma as a delimiter;
 * unless it is empty, never write the parenthesis;